 Our readers expect our articles to be fresh and candid, and to reflect the honesty of the writer—describing disappointments and struggles as well as triumphs.
 Our articles should never insult a particular leader or tradition; they are to be "pro-church" in their tone and content.
 Each article must balance "what went well" and "what didn't go so well."
 We find this allows our readers to identify more readily with the situation and gives the writer more credibility.

 What are the qualities of a SmallGroups.com article?

-Each article should be between 600 and 2,000 words on a topic of significant interest to small groups.
+Each article should be between 1,000 and 2,000 words on a topic of significant interest to small groups.
+Our core audience is small-group point people, and we prefer writers who currently serve in this role themselves.
 We're looking for articles that describe real experiences, paint vivid scenes that those in ministry can identify with, and offer a fresh perspective on the topic.
 Readers can see what went wrong and what went right—valuable lessons that keep them from learning the hard way.
 Writers must show that they understand the complexities, joys, and pain of small-groups ministry.
 Then they can offer right-to-the-point counsel on the practical issues: the conflicts, temptations, mistakes, and successes.

 SmallGroups.com articles are often handed out to leaders and volunteers in the church, so these servants can lead with faithfulness and effectiveness in their ministry roles.